 I’m posting the final installment of the Holiday Countdown one day early to give you a little more prep time before the weekend.
-If you’ve been following along since the first post in October, there shouldn’t be too much left on your list, but there are always those tasks that are best done in the last few days.
+If you’ve been following along since the first post in October, there shouldn’t be too much left on your list.
+However, there are always a few tasks that are best done in the days leading up to Christmas.

 If you’re feeling frazzled, try to keep in mind what the Christmas season is all about- peace, love and joy.
 It’s not about perfect decorating, baking, wrapping and all the other preparations.
 At this point, good enough is good enough!
-It’s time to enjoy our loved ones, especially in light of what happened at Sandy Hook Elementary.
-Let’s keep all the families in our thoughts and prayers.
+It’s time to enjoy our loved ones.

-If you’ve missed any weeks along the way, follow this link to see the full 2012 Holiday Countdown Series.
+If you’ve missed any weeks along the way, see the full 2012 Holiday Countdown Series.

 This Week’s Holiday Countdown Homework

 Often in the past I’ve been so focused on shopping, cleaning, baking, wrapping and all the other holiday preparations, not to mention work and family responsibilities, that I forget to enjoy myself.
 Now I make time to enjoy a holiday movie or take a drive to see all the gorgeous Christmas lights.
-This week do something fun with your family or friends.
+Do something fun with your family or friends this week.

 You’ve probably been working non-stop taking care of everything for Christmas, and now it’s time to take care of you!
 Get a massage or manicure, or take time to sit down with a friend for tea.
 A little time for yourself will give you the energy to enjoy the festivities ahead.